WRNR (AM)

-WRNR (740 kHz) is a news–talk–sports formatted broadcast radio station licensed to Martinsburg, West Virginia, serving Martinsburg, Shepherdstown, Winchester, Charles Town and Hagerstown.
+WRNR (740 kHz) is a news/talk and sports radio station licensed to Martinsburg, West Virginia, serving the Eastern Panhandle of West Virginia.
 WRNR is owned and operated by Shenandoah Communications, Inc.

 740 AM is a Canadian clear-channel frequency, on which CFZM in Toronto, is the dominant Class A station.
-WRNR must lower its wattage from sunset to sunrise to protect the nighttime skywave signal of CFZM.
+WRNR must lower its wattage from sunset to sunrise to protect the nighttime signal of CFZM.

 Translator

-In addition to the main stations at 740 kHz, WRNR is relayed by an FM translator to widen its broadcast area.
+In addition to the main station at 740 kHz, WRNR is relayed by an FM translator to widen its broadcast area.